Television show: Egypt

 The 1980s and 1990s was the golden age of television miniseries attracting millions of Egyptians.
-For example, The Family of Mr Shalash miniseries, starring Salah Zulfikar and Laila Taher was the highest rated at the time.
+For example, The Family of Mr Shalash miniseries, starring Salah Zulfikar and Laila Taher, was the highest rated at the time.

 Running time

-In the United States, dramas produced for hour-long time slots typically are 37 to 42 minutes in length (excluding advertisements), while sitcoms produced for 30-minute time slots typically are 18 to 21 minutes long.
-There are exceptions: subscription-based TV channels, such as HBO, Starz, Cinemax, and Showtime, have episodes that are 45 to 48 minutes long, similar to the UK.
+In the United States, dramas produced for hour-long time slots typically are 37–42 minutes in length (excluding advertisements), while sitcoms produced for 30-minute time slots typically are 18–21 minutes long.
+There are exceptions: subscription-based cable TV channels, such as HBO, Starz, Cinemax, and Showtime, have episodes that are 45–48 minutes long, similar to the UK.
+Audience opinions of length have varied due to factors such as content overload.

-In Britain, dramas typically run from 46 to 48 minutes on commercial channels, and 57 to 59 minutes on the BBC.
+In Britain, dramas typically run from 46–48 minutes on commercial channels, and 57–59 minutes on the BBC.
 Half-hour programs are around 22 minutes on commercial channels and around 28 minutes on the BBC.
 The longer duration on the BBC is due to the lack of advertising breaks.

 In France, most television shows (whether dramas, game shows or documentaries) have a duration of 52 minutes.
 This is the same on nearly all French networks (TF1, France 2, France 5, M6, Canal+, etc.).

+The episode runtime of television shows produced for streaming platforms, such as Netflix and Hulu, can vary from just under 30 minutes to over one hour long.
+Internet-based series with episode runtimes of less than 25 minutes are considered web series.